UFC Freedom 250 Fight Week Update · June 14, 2026 · White House, Washington D.C.

 Outdoor Conditions

-Heat and humidity can make high-output approaches more expensive.
-That matters for fighters who rely on constant movement, layered feints or pressure volume rather than single-shot efficiency.
+Heat, humidity, wind and light can make timing less predictable.
+That matters most for fighters who rely on constant movement, layered feints or precision counters.

 X-Factor 2